SasLuca/rayfork/README.md

 Many libraries however do not follow the principles that I look for in a library (see [this article](https://handmade.network/wiki/7138-how_to_write_better_game_libraries).
 I want to create a set of libraries that indie developers can confidently and easily use to develop their projects without sacrificing control, portability or quality.

+# Advice for contributors
+- Keep the naming convention to snake case, use `rf_function_name` for interface functions and `_rf_function_name` for private functions.

+- Prefix all functions with `RF_API` or `RF_INTERNAL`

+- Don't include additional headers in the interface, work towards minimising includes in general.

+- Use `//region` for folding regions of code. `//region` is already used throught the codebase so consider using an editor with support for folding those regions to get an easier grasp of the code.

+- For porting Raylib examples, consider copying an existing example from the `examples` folder and just change the name.
+This is the fastest way to start working on this.
+The examples so far use `sokol_app` for the window management and GLAD for OpenGL loading.

+- Try to apply the advice from [this article](https://handmade.network/wiki/7138-how_to_write_better_game_libraries) in general.
+Some of the more important advice would be:
+  - Don't allocate memory, ask the user for buffers/allocators.
+  - Don't use non constant global variables.
+  - Avoid os-dependent functions.

+- If you want to use CLion there is a .idea folder provided.